kef59000/thro-de/bash/Bash Scripting.md

 - Ctrl + C breaks an infinite loop.
 - break breaks the loop
 - continue skips the iteration

-Maybe you have to install the ping and the curl tool:

-    apt install iputils-ping
-    apt install curl

 Create a file named "cities.txt" and put in these cities, each in a new row: paris, nyc, london